How to Prepare For UPSC Interview

 “The technique of the interview is not that of a strict cross-examination but of a natural, though directed and purposive conversation which is intended to reveal the mental qualities of the candidate.”
 How to Prepare For UPSC Interview | How to Clear IAS Interview

-“The interview test is not intended to be a test either of the specialised or general knowledge of the candidates which has been already tested through their written papers.
+“The interview test is not intended to be a test either of the specialized or general knowledge of the candidates which has been already tested through their written papers.
 Candidates are expected to have taken an intelligent interest not only in their special subjects of academic study but also in the events which are happening around them both within and outside their own state or country as well as in modern currents of thought and in new discoveries which should rouse the curiosity of well-educated youth.”

 Underlined paragraphs above clarifies the Objective, Technique and Syllabus of UPSC personality test.